Gain a degree from two prestigious universities

-Analyse contemporary problems from the point of view of economics, law, political science, and public administration, thus gaining the full-scale insight into the multilevel governance processes of the European Union.
+Analyse contemporary problems from the point of view of economics, law, political science, and public administration, gaining a full-scale insight into the multilevel governance processes of the European Union.

-Become an academic professional via applying your theoretical knowledge on simulation, research projects focused on public policy and contemporary case studies.
-In this programme, the theory leads directly to application.
+Become an academic professional by applying your theoretical knowledge on simulation, research projects focused on public policy, and contemporary case studies.
+In this programme, the theory leads directly to practice.

-Master on European Governance is a Master's degree programme organised by the Utrecht School of Governance of Utrecht University and the Faculty of Social Studies of Masaryk University.
+European Governance is a Master's degree programme organised by the Utrecht School of Governance of Utrecht University and the Faculty of Social Studies of Masaryk University.
 The two-year programme is designed to equip students with the opportunity to experience the environment of both schools.
-The first year is organised in Brno and the second year in Utrecht; moreover, in the course of the studies the joint seminars taught by lecturers from both universities are to be organised.
+The first year is organised in Brno and the second year in Utrecht.
+Moreover, in the course of the studies, the joint seminars taught by lecturers from both universities are organised.

 A successful graduate is able to:

-Demonstrate knowledge of the development of the EU with the focus on common currency, widening and deepening integration, the logic behind the European integration, and show ability to formulate opinions regarding the current issues of the EU.
+- Demonstrate knowledge of the development of the EU with the focus on the common currency, widening and deepening integration, the logic behind the European integration, and show the ability to formulate opinions regarding the current issues of the EU.

-The unique combination of expertise within the participating Universities offers an opportunity for a challenging international Master's degree programme.
-It provides students with a sound academic training that prepares them for professional positions in a range of organisations:
+The unique combination of expertise within the participating universities offers an opportunity for a challenging international Master's degree programme.
+It provides students with sound academic training that prepares them for professional positions in a range of organisations:

 Programme graduates typically acquire academic-level jobs in private organisations or public organisations in positions such as policy adviser, consultant, or manager or researcher at research and consultancy firms.

-Admission Committee (both universities) evaluates the above mentioned documents.
+Admission Committee (both universities) evaluates the aforementioned documents.
 Maximum of 100 points with the passing level being set at 60 points.